anna-hi/pui-hw/final-project1/README.md

 ## Part 1: Website Description

-Describe your website (300 words).

-* What is the purpose of your website?
-* Who is the target audience?
-* What information do you convey with your website?
-* How is it interesting and engaging?

 The purpose of my website is to act as my personal portfolio for my UX work.
 This portfolio will be used when I apply to jobs or other opportunities where I need to showcase my work.

 The target audience is recruiters, hiring managers, and also myself as I would be a primary user of my own website.
 This audience, excluding myself, would most likely spend minimal time on my website.
 Thus, it's important that the design of my website would need to be extremely clear and In my website, I aim to convey that I am a product designer with strong visual, product design, and reserach skills.
 The design of the website itself is an opportunity to showcase that information.
 On the website, the user will be able to view my different projects and see my resume.
 The individual project pages will have details about the timeline and a brief overview of the project.
 Due to the time constriction for this project, the individual project pages are shorter than they normally would be, but showcase how the beginning of each individual project would look like.